pierre-amadio/LXX/notes/README.txt

 #Let s have it look like the other.
 sed -ri 's/Obad ([0-9]+)/Obad 1:\1/' original-text/lxxmorph/43.Obadiah.mlxx
 #Same for EpJer
-#TODO: we may be loosing the first header here.
 sed -ri 's/EpJer ([0-9]+)/Obad 1:\1/' original-text/lxxmorph/55.EpJer.mlxx

 #BelOG has 1 chapter only, and the verse 1 is not properly tagged.